LiviuCP/goToScriptsPython/README.md

 Last but not least each individual filter is counted as a regular expression so the specific regex syntax can be used.
 However this should be valid otherwise no search results will be returned.
 For example entering ::* will yield no results.

 Notes:
-- all persistent history file entries (including the ones not displayed in the consolidated menu) are being searched for the given keyword.
+- all persistent history entries (including the ones not displayed in the consolidated menu) are being searched for the given keyword.
 This gives the user a chance to reuse the less visited/executed paths/commands as well.
 - the search is case-insensitive, meaning you can enter <<abcd for /home/aBcd retrieval
 - the number of spaces within search keyword filter is relevant and should be the right one for identifying the substring in the command/path.
 For example you should enter :<cho ab and not :<cho  ab to find the echo abdcgijk command.
 As already mentioned before, preceding and trailing spaces are ignored for each filter.
 - if the number of found entries is higher than the displayed ones try to narrow down the search if the required path/command is not visible.
 This can be done by modifying the filter(s) within keyword or by adding new filters.
 Feel free to use regex specific syntax as well if required.
 - also if no match was found try to modify the search keyword until getting the desired result.
-If the result is still not obtained it is likely that the required entry is not in the persistent history file (maybe it had been deleted at the last history reset)
+If the result is still not obtained it is likely that the required entry is not contained within persistent history
 - the excluded history is not contained in the paths used as navigation history filtering base.
-The search is performed only in the persistent history files.
+The search is performed only in the persistent history.
 It is possible to filter excluded history separately by using prefix >> (favorite paths filtering)
 - empty filters are ignored.
 For example if the user enters <<,,abc only abc is being used for the search.
 If no valid (not empty) filters have been entered then no results are being displayed.
 Please note that filters containing only whitespaces are also considered empty.
 - it is also possible to search for entries that don't contain a specific keyword.
 In order to do this without using specific regular expression, the user could enter the keyword preceded by the '-' character.
 This is the same (yet much easier) as writing ^((?!keyword).)*$ which would be rather messy.
 For example by entering dir1, -dir2 (or vice-versa) the entries that contain dir1 but not dir2 are being searched for.
 Say there are two distinct directories, namely /home/user1/dir1 and /home/user1/dir2/dir1.
 By using the mentioned filters combination only the first entry will be displayed.
 This is particularly useful when two similar directory structures with different base directories exist and the user is interested in navigating in only one of them.
 Same can be used for similar commands, e.g. two shell commands that differ by only one option.
 Please note that the expanded regex syntax is being displayed as last used navigation/commands filter.
 - the keyword search is actually a regex match as each keyword is a regular expression construct

 6.6.
 Adding commands to history based on command string size

-It is possible to setup the minimum number of characters a command should contain in order to be stored into the command history file.
+It is possible to setup the minimum number of characters a command should contain in order to be stored into the commands history.
 This is done by setting up the min_command_size variable in commands_settings.py.
-For example by setting min_command_size=10 each command with less than 10 characters will be prevented from being included into the command history.
-The characters include the spaces but not the : character used for entering the command in navigation mode.
-This rule can be bypassed if more spaces are being included in the command (if the command has a single word the spaces should be added before the word).
-An alternative is to set the minimum number of characters to 0 in the settings file.
+For example, by setting min_command_size=10 each command with less than 10 characters will be prevented from being included into the command history.
+The count does not include the : character used for entering the command in navigation mode.
+This rule can be bypassed by setting the minimum number of characters to 0 in the settings file.

-For example:
-:echo abcd #will not be included in command history (less than 10 characters - a total of 9, including space, excluding : ) :echo  abcd #will be included in command history (2 spaces this time) :echo #will not be included, no matter how many spaces are entered after echo :      echo #will be included, there is a total of 10 spaces, 6 spaces before the echo word

 Note: this setting does not affect storing the command in the "last executed shell command" buffer which is updated each time a command is executed no matter how many chars the command contains.
 The content of this buffer is volatile and is erased once exiting the goto_app.py script.